azsk/AzTS-docs/FAQs/README.md

 - ### **UI**

-### **1. I am not able to see subscriptions in AzTS UI.
-Are there any prequisites or any settings that I am missing?**
+### **1. I can't see my subscriptions in the AzTS UI.
+What prerequisites or settings might I be missing?**
-If you are not able to see subscriptions in AzTS UI , please check below prerequisites followed by troubleshooting steps:
+If you are not able to see subscriptions in AzTS UI, please check below prerequisites followed by troubleshooting steps:

 ### Prerequisites:
-1. Signed in user must have one of the following permissions at subscription or resource group scope: Owner, Contributor, ServiceAdministrator, CoAdministrator, AccountAdministrator, Security Reader, Security Admin.
+1. To access AzTS, the signed-in user must have one of the following permissions at the subscription or resource group level:

+- Owner
+- Contributor
+- Service Administrator
+- CoAdministrator
+- Account Administrator
+- Security Reader
+- Security Administrator

+Please ensure that your user account has one of these permissions set up at the appropriate scope to effectively use AzTS.

-2. Subscription scan should have completed for the day.
-Automated AzTS scans are configured to start at approximately 1:00 AM UTC.
-You can use the [On-Demand scan](../01-Setup%20and%20getting%20started/README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant) command to trigger the scan immediately after the installation.
+2. To ensure the availability of data in AzTS, please ensure that the subscription scan has completed for the day.
+The automated AzTS scans are typically scheduled to start around 1:00 AM UTC.
+If you need to trigger a scan immediately after installing AzTS or at any other time, you can use the [On-Demand scan command](../01-Setup%20and%20getting%20started/README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant) to initiate the scan process right away.

-3. In case access is recently granted, it will reflect in AzTS from next scan onwards.
-So in case of automated AzTS scan it would take next 24 hours to reflect latest access.
-You can use the [On-Demand scan](README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant) command to trigger the scan in case you want to reflect newly added access immediately.
+3. If access to resources has been recently granted, it may take up to 24 hours for the changes to be reflected in AzTS during the next automated scan.
+If you would like to see the newly added access reflected immediately, you can use the [On-Demand scan command](../01-Setup%20and%20getting%20started/README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant) to trigger a scan outside of the regular schedule.
+This will ensure that the latest access information is updated in AzTS without waiting for the next automated scan.

 ### **TroubleShooting Steps:**